-'I do not access the service often, but when I do, it is when I am in genuine need or desperate.' -Respondent of their equivalised disposable income7 per week for housing and accommodation expenses; nearly double the standard benchmark in Australia.
+'I do not access the service often, but when I do, it is when I am in genuine need or desperate.'

+Housing and homelessness has been a critical issue this year for many respondents.
+Individuals and families continue to face severe housing stress due to insufficient financial resources, with the majority (86%) of respondents struggling on government income support payments as their primary source of income.
+Our data revealed that home owners and private renters spent \$200 per week on accommodation expenses.
+6 This is more than half (56%) of their equivalised disposable income7 per week for housing and accommodation expenses; nearly double the standard benchmark in Australia.
 Individuals faced increasing financial pressures due to rising accommodation and housing costs.
 After paying for housing expenses, recipients of income support were left with approximately \$120 a week of equivalised disposable income or \$17.14 per day8 to live on.
-Single parents with children were the worst affected; they were left with only \$14.35 per day9 to live on, which is well below the poverty line.10 packet smaller.'
+Single parents with children were the worst affected; they were left with only \$14.35 per day9 to live on, which is well below the poverty line.
+10